katsaii/gml-prelude/README.md

 # gml-prelude

-This repository contains the sorce code for `gml-prelude`, a collection of functional programming features for [GameMaker Studio 2](https://www.yoyogames.com/gamemaker).
+This repository contains the sorce code for a collection of functional programming features for [GameMaker Studio 2](https://www.yoyogames.com/gamemaker).

 ## Features